NazeerJ/Netsuite-ETL-Full-Project/README.md

 The goal is to take NetSuite-style CSV extracts, validate and transform them, preserve important history, load a current-state warehouse, and expose simple reporting views for Power BI.

+## Project documentation

+Review the project documentation before beginning development.
+The recommended order is:

+1. **HTML data documentation — review first**
+   [`Netsuite_Project_Data_Documentation.html`](Netsuite_Project_Data_Documentation.html) provides the initial understanding of the source data, table structures, fields, relationships and dependencies.
+This should be reviewed before the project starts so the data model and source limitations are understood before ETL and report development begins.

+2. **Word report specification — review after the data documentation**
+   [`Sales_Performance_Pipeline_Report_Specification.docx`](Sales_Performance_Pipeline_Report_Specification(1).docx) defines the report scope, business requirements, core measures, reporting logic, semantic model, page layouts, filters and expected controls.

+The HTML file explains **what data is available and how it relates**.
+The Word specification explains **what the final reporting solution must deliver**.

 ## High-level architecture

 ```text